vincentzhang15/shop-with-me/frontend/README.md

 </p>

-## About Shop with me
+## About Shop With Me

-"Shop with me" is a web app chatbot that promotes mental wellness.
-It was built at TechNova2021 in less than 36 hours.
+"Shop with me" is a web app that aims to futurize the in-store gorcery shopping experience.
+It was built at Hack The Valley V in less than 38 hours.

 ## Questions?
 Feel free to message me at gracie#1538 on Discord